SayBuild.com

 ensure that the specifications are exact in detail to protect you from inferior use of products and to compare "apples-to-apples" specs among contractors and lenders

-Your construction project will require a building permit from your local jurisdiction
+Your construction project may require a building permit from your local jurisdiction

-it will either be up to you or the contractor to obtain each permit —
+it will either be up to you or the contractor to obtain each permit if required —

 All about permits: